pacak/bpaf/documentation/_documentation/_1_tutorials/_1_combinatoric_api/_0_simple_parser/_1_argument/index.md

 # use bpaf::*;
 # use std::path::PathBuf;
 fn simple_argument_1() -> impl Parser<u32> {
-    long("number").argument("NUM")
+    // rustc figures out the type from returned value long("number").argument("NUM")
 }

 fn simple_argument_2() -> impl Parser<String> {
-    long("name").argument::<String>("NAME")
+    // type is specified explicitly with turbofish long("name").argument::<String>("NAME")
 }

 fn file_parser() -> OptionParser<PathBuf> {
-    long("file").argument::<PathBuf>("FILE").to_options()
+    // OptionParser is a type for finalized parser, at this point you can
-}
+    // start adding extra information to the `--help` message long("file").argument::<PathBuf>("FILE").to_options() }
 ```